Single-level store: System/38 and IBM i design

 IBM's design of the single-level storage was originally conceived and pioneered by Frank Soltis and Glenn Henry in the late 1970s as a way to build a transitional implementation to computers with 100% solid state memory.
-The thinking at the time was that disk drives would become obsolete, and would be replaced entirely with some form of solid state memory.
+The introduction of bubble memory led to the belief that disk drives would become obsolete, and would be replaced entirely with some form of solid state memory.
 System/38 was designed to be independent of the form of hardware memory used for secondary storage.

 This has not come to be, however, because while solid state memory has become exponentially cheaper, disk drives have also become similarly cheaper; thus, the price ratio in favour of disk drives continues: very much higher capacities than solid state memory, very much slower to access, and much less expensive.

-In System/38 and IBM i, all data in storage is assigned a address, accessible by processor instructions, in virtual memory, and is referred to by that address, regardless of whether it is currently in physical memory or not.
+In System/38 and IBM i, all data in storage is assigned an address, accessible by processor instructions, in virtual memory, and is referred to by that address, regardless of whether it is currently in physical memory or not.
 If the data referred to by that address is not in physical memory, a page fault occurs.
 The page fault is handled by low-level software that reads the page into an available page frame in primary storage.

 With the IBM i implementation of single-level storage, page faults are divided into two categories.
 These are database faults and non-database faults.
 Database faults occur when a page associated with a relational database object like a table, view or index is not currently in primary storage.
 Non-database faults occur when any other type of object is not currently in primary storage.